 Any public areas of public colleges, universities or municipal buildings that have been equipped with adequate security measures, including armed personnel and electronic equipment such as metal detectors at all public entrances and are posted “No Firearms”;

-Only the public areas of state or municipal buildings that are equipped with electronic equipment and armed personnel and are conspicuously posted with signage;
+The public areas of state or municipal buildings that are equipped with electronic equipment and armed personnel and are conspicuously posted with signage;

 The following institutions are exempt from having adequate security measures in place before the concealed carry of handguns can be prohibited: